 Best of all, each of the above payment methods – with the exception of a bank transfer, are instantly processed.
 This means that as soon as you confirm the deposit, you can buy cryptocurrency in the UK straight away.

-Although we have covered the many benefits of buying cryptocurrency in the UK, it is only right that we also discuss the risks.
+Whether you’re looking to invest in cryptos or trade tokenised cryptocurrencies, it is only right that we also discuss the risks.

 You can Lose Money